How to split profits in a small business partnership

 When you go into business with someone, one of the factors you need to consider is how you will share profits.
-As it will affect the type of company you are and your tax requirements, this should be settled in an official, legal way before you start up.
+This should be settled in an official, legal way before you start up as it will affect the type of company you are and your tax requirements.

 This guide will take you through what you need to know.

 What to consider when deciding how to split profits

 There are many different ways to split profits.
 It can be as simple as splitting them evenly down the middle or offering a base salary plus split profits.

 You can also involve other variables like equity, commissions, bonuses and more.